-If a Vehicle Manufacturer wants to contest the use by you of a specific lubricant, it is its responsibility to prove that this lubricant does not meet the Vehicle Manufacturer technical requirements and can cause a failure of the vehicle.
+If a Vehicle Manufacturer wants to contest the use by you of a specific lubricant, it is its responsibility to prove that this lubricant does not meet the Vehicle Manufacturers technical requirements.

 CONCLUSION

 This leaflet is an outline of some of the principles of the European legal framework relating to the purchase and use of lubricants and other functional fluids.